 Capstone Project

 Currently, many medical students get their first hands-on experience manually setting a wrist fracture by performing the procedure on an injured patient under guidance from an experienced doctor.
 Although a few DRF reduction simulation devices are on the market, the more realistic models range from $800 to $2700.
 Additionally, some of the more popular devices are designed after a 6’2 male, which is not representative of the general population that experiences DRF.
-My prospectus for my thesis paper is shown below and details a little more about my project and the goal of designing an affordable and accessible 3D-printed DRF reduction simulator.
+My capstone project involved an iterative and hands-on design process to design a more affordable and accessible DRF reduction simulator.
+The technical report below details the design process and the techniques we used to ensure its efficacy, including FEA, structural calculations, and tensile testing.

 DRF Fracture Pattern